MERN-Project-Sticker-Shop/T3A2-Server/README.md

   6. Seed the Mongo database with the following command $ npm run seed to view dummy data in your local application.
   7. From bash run $ npm start to start the local server.
   8. The server will run on local host port 4001.

+* **Client**
+  1. In the MERN-Sticker-Shop directory, from bash CLI, clone the client repo $ git clone git@github.com:MERN-Project-Sticker-Shop/T3A2-Client.git
+  2. CD into the T3A2-Client folder & cd T3A2-Client.
+  3. Install npm packages with $ npm install.
+  4. Make sure the local server is still running on port 4001.
+  5. From bash CLI run $ npm run dev.
+  6. The server will allow requests from local host 5173.